PDGFRa Mutation Analysis

 The PDGFRA Mutation Analysis assay uses next-generation sequencing (NGS) technology to provide an assessment of the PDGFRA gene for the detection of genetic alterations within select regions of exons 12, 14, and 18 in human genomic DNA isolated from formalin-fixed, paraffin-embedded (FFPE) tissue.

 •FFPE tissue: Paraffin block is preferred.
 Alternatively, send 1 H&E slide plus 5-10 unstained slides cut at 5 or more microns.
 Please use positively-charged slides and 10% NBF fixative.
 Do not use zinc fixatives.

 Storage and Transport

-Use cold pack for transporting block during summer to prevent block from melting.
+Use cold pack for transport, making sure cold pack is not in direct contact with specimen.
 Slides can be packed at room temperature.

 Specimen Rejection Criteria

 All specimens must be submitted according to the test directory instructions.
 Before submitting specimen, please carefully review specimen requirements.